 As you get closer to the Kuang Si Waterfall the air cools and the forest grows thicker, a welcome break from the intense heat of inland of Laos.

-Bears and Waterfalls
+Bears and waterfalls

 There’s plenty of parking right outside the gates to Kuang Si and it costs 2,000 KIP to park our beastly moped.